 Early History of the Jaundrell family

-Another 117 words (8 lines of text) covering the years 171 and 1716 are included under the topic Early Jaundrell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jaundrell research.
+Another 60 words (4 lines of text) covering the years 171 and 1716 are included under the topic Early Jaundrell History in all our PDF Extended History products and printed products wherever possible.

 Jaundrell Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Jaundrell family name include Jodrell, Jaderell, Jaudrell, Jawdrell, Jodrel and others.

 Early Notables of the Jaundrell family (pre 1700)